-This common russula is initially whitish, but it soon develops tan or brownish shades--though it can also remain fairly pale overall.
+This common russula is initially white, but it soon develops tan, brownish, or flat-out orangish brown colors—though it can also remain fairly pale overall.
 The gills typically bruise brownish, and the stem is often fairly short in proportion to the cap (brevipes means "short-stemmed"), and often bruises brownish as well.
-It is a sturdy and compact mushroom with a mild or slightly acrid taste (though variety acrior is strongly acrid).
+It is a sturdy and compact mushroom, and the "skin" on its cap surface is not easily peeled away.

 I find Russula brevipes most frequently in mixed woods with sandy soil, in northern Michigan, where I have seen fruitings in the hundreds.
 Lactarius deceptivus is often growing alongside Russula brevipes, and separating the two species at a glance can be all but impossible.
 However, Lactarius species produce drops of milk when injured, making it easy to distinguish the two species with a pocket knife.
 I might add, however, that one tires of this fairly quickly ("That's a Russula, that's a Lactarius, that's a Russula . . ."), especially if there are other, more interesting mushrooms around.

-Ecology: Mycorrhizal with a wide variety of trees, from conifers to hardwoods (see the discussion above); growing alone, scattered, or (typically) gregariously; common; summer and fall, or over winter in warm climates; fairly widely distributed in North America, at least as a species group.
+Ecology: Mycorrhizal with a wide variety of trees, from conifers to hardwoods (see the discussion above); growing alone, scattered, or gregariously; common; summer and fall, or over winter in warm climates; fairly widely distributed in North America, at least as a species group.
 The illustrated and described collections are from Illinois, Québec, Pennsylvania, Michigan, California, and Colorado.

-Cap: 9-20 cm; convex with a central depression and an inrolled margin when young, later broadly convex with a central depression and eventually shallowly vase-shaped, the margin remaining somewhat inrolled or straightening; dry; smooth or minutely felty/scruffy, sometimes becoming cracked in age; white to whitish or creamy at first, developing brownish discolorations and sometimes becoming brownish to orangish brown overall with old age; the margin not lined; the skin fairly tightly adnate, not peeling easily.
+Cap: 6–20 cm; convex with a central depression and an inrolled margin when young, later broadly convex with a central depression and eventually shallowly vase-shaped, the margin remaining somewhat inrolled or straightening; dry; bald or suedelike; sometimes becoming cracked in age; white to whitish or creamy at first, developing brownish discolorations and sometimes becoming brownish to orangish brown overall with old age; the margin not lined; the skin fairly tightly adnate, not peeling easily.

-Gills: Attached to the stem or running down it slightly; crowded or close; white at first, later creamy to pale yellow; sometimes spotting and discoloring brownish; in var. acrior sometimes bluish, especially near the juncture with the stem.
+Gills: Attached to the stem or running down it slightly; crowded or close; short-gills frequent; white at first, becoming creamy; sometimes spotting and discoloring brownish; sometimes bluish to blue, especially near the juncture with the stem.

-Stem: 3-8 cm long; 2.5-4 cm thick; sturdy and solid; more or less equal; dry; smooth; whitish; sometimes discoloring and bruising brown to brownish; basal mycelium white.
+Stem: 3–4 cm long; 1.5–3 cm thick; sturdy and solid; more or less equal; dry; bald; whitish; usually discoloring and bruising brown to brownish; basal mycelium white.

-Odor and Taste: Odor not distinctive or faintly foul; taste mild to slightly acrid--or moderately to strongly acrid in var. acrior.
+Odor and Taste: Odor not distinctive, faintly foul, or faintly fragrant; taste mild to slightly, moderately, or strongly acrid.

 Cite this page as: